tompreston/notes/notes/buildstream.md

 BuildStream knows about the workspace and build from that.
 You can close to go back using the original package.

+Freeze an element at the current track HEAD:

+    bst track hello.bst

 ## Debugging
 You can create a BuildStream stack, which groups together elements: